petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 However, doing all that work at the end is another source of waste, never mind the fact it usually doesn't result in a reproducible project.
-All the instructions that end up in the README---install this, run that, then upload here---those are the low-value-add tasks that were taking up space in the researcher's mind the whole time.
+All the instructions that end up in the README---install this, run that, upload here---those are the low-value-add tasks that were taking up space in the researcher's mind the whole time.